Frequently Asked Questions

 The Sustainable Development Policy will apply to any building with six or more units developed under the Missing Middle initiative, provided the developer is receiving City financial assistance.
 For qualifying projects, developers will be required to meet the new construction standards of the policy by achieving at least 100 points from the approved strategies.

-No. One of the goals of missing middle is community-wealth-building, and developers must make buildings available to owner-occupants.
+No. One of the goals of Missing Middle is community-wealth-building, and developers must make buildings available to owner-occupants.

 Developers may sell multi-unit buildings as condominium units or sell the entire building to a buyer who will occupy at least one of the units, and they may rent out the other units.

-Actual prices remain to be determined, but single-family homes will likely be below $300,000.
+Actual prices remain to be determined.
 Two-flats are generally estimated between $450,000 and $550,000, three-flats from $550,000 to $700,000 and six-flats from $1.35 million to $1.65 million.
 These figures are subject to change based on actual costs and other factors.

 Priority will be given to developers with the capacity to start and complete multiple buildings simultaneously, but DPD recognizes potential cost efficiencies from work proceeding sequentially to maximize project phasing and construction crew resources.

 As long as the permit can be issued via the Self Certified Permit Program.
-Also note that Design Quality will be evaluated for the submissions in relation to the quality of the materials and relationship to the neighborhood context and culture.
+Also note that design quality will be evaluated for the submissions in relation to the quality of the materials and relationship to the neighborhood context and culture.

 The Missing Middle initiative requires that the price of for-sale units be affordable to households with 140% of AMI.
 This differs from the ARO, which states that the price of owner-occupied units must be affordable to households earning no more than 100% of AMI.
 The ARO will only apply to Missing Middle proposals with 10 or more units of housing on contiguous sites.